 McIntyre’s proposal was for home energy analysis community outreach.
 The project will involve students reaching out to the community to provide a home energy audit.
 The intent is to utilize the knowledge base of Ferris and the CET to progress energy initiatives through education, research and outreach.

-Christopher Westerkamp, associate professor of Biology, College of Arts and Sciences
+Christopher Westerkamp, associate professor of Biology, College of Arts, Sciences and Education

 Westerkamp’s proposal focused on reliability and prediction of field tests for lactate threshold in trained distance runners, a research opportunity for students.
 Equipment purchased with this grant will enhance a new laboratory course and existing biology laboratory courses.